priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 I got a flag in the output, `--enable-bootstrap-token-auth=true`.
 And I don't know what this flag actually does.

-So, below I'm trying to create a simple docker container with the `kube-apiserver` image and look at the `kube-apiserver --help` menu for the definition of the flag.
+Now, let's create a simple docker container with the `kube-apiserver` image and look at the `kube-apiserver --help` menu to get the definition of the flag.

 ```bash
 ❯ kubectl get pod kube-apiserver-kind-control-plane -n kube-system -o yaml | grep "image:"